 With all the media boom that is taking IoT and wearable’s is not surprising that we find many entrepreneurs and investors working or looking for solutions addressing emerging urban agriculture.
 Some companies with successful crowdfunding projects to look at: Plant Link, HarvestGeek and GrowCube.

 AquaSpy helps you increase your yield and save water, energy and chemical.
-Each crop has different needs for water and nutrients during it’s specific growth cycle.
+Each crop has different needs for water and nutrients during its specific growth cycle.
 AquaSpy data lets you give your crops exactly what they need precisely when they need it.

-The company Agricultural Food Systems, sells a device that measures the tenderness of beef.
+The company Agricultural Food Systems sells a device that measures the tenderness of beef.
 TenderID is a handheld device with three blades that are stuck into a beef carcass at the processing plant

 You could have a glass of orange juice made with oranges picked by a robot.
 Energid Technologies is testing a prototype robotic picker in a Fort Myers (Fla.)
 A truck-mounted arm with several pneumatic tubes guided by a camera locates the oranges for picking.

-Derek: Great question indeed.
+Great question indeed.
 We certainly have created a ‘buzz-word’ or some form of ‘Hype’, reminds me of many years ago when IP Telephony was going to be the panacea of telecom costs.
-We talked it up for years, or Y2K!
+We talked it up for years or Y2K!
 Hardware vendors made lots of money from upgrades to Y2K Readiness.

 As more data becomes available from an abundance of sources both within and outside, organizations are seeking to use those abundant resources to increase innovation, retain customers, and increase operational efficiency.
-At the same time, organizations are challenged by their end users, who are demanding greater capability and integration to mine and analyze burgeoning new sources of information.
+At the same time, organizations are challenged by their end-users, who are demanding greater capability and integration to mine and analyze burgeoning new sources of information.

 Big Data provides opportunities for business users to ask questions they never were able to ask before.
 How can a financial organization find better ways to detect fraud?
 How can an insurance company gain a deeper insight into its customers to see who may be the least economical to insure?
 How does a software company find its most at-risk customers—those who are about to deploy a competitive product?
 They need to integrate Big Data techniques with their current enterprise data to gain that competitive advantage.

-One Major Challenge: The abundance of information was enormous but having the right tools to de-cypher the right data in order to have the right conversation with a ship captain was the ‘Killer App’.
+One Major Challenge: The abundance of information was enormous but having the right tools to decipher the right data in order to have the right conversation with a ship captain was the ‘Killer App’.

 Another Challenge: There are multiple ways to measure Big Data—which can be based on volume, variety, velocity, and value.
 While managing all this data is one thing, another key consideration with these growing volumes and the variety of data is its criticality to the business.
 Keeping data highly available and secure is an ongoing challenge for data managers.
 How much data presented re infrastructure and database systems can be lost without repercussions to the organization?
-For example, can the business afford the loss of a store of unstructured data, such as graphics files, such as videos or web logs?
+For example, can the business afford the loss of a store of unstructured data, such as graphics files, such as videos or weblogs?